nlapalu/MSTS/doc/MSTS_count_TPM.md

 ## Inputs:

-The Bam file must be preferrentially obtained from a splice-mapper (ex: STAR, HISAT, TopHat, ...)
+The Bam file must be preferentially obtained from a splice aware mapper (ex: STAR, HISAT, TopHat, ...)

 Below a valid gff3 format for this script: